-After many follow up emails and much hounding, I opened a complaint against the OIG with the secretary of state’s office on October 14th 2015.
+After many follow up emails and much hounding, I opened a complaint against the OIG with the Secretary of State’s office on October 14th, 2015.
 Two months later the Secretary of State gave me their response and they ruled in my favor, forcing the DPH to send me all of Dookhan’s emails used in the OIG investigation.
 The DPH sent me a CD with all of Dookhan’s emails in January of 2016, nearly a year after my initial request.
 Were these delays just about trying to cover up information about the Drug Lab case or was this treatment part of an ongoing pattern that persisted regardless of what the laws dictated?

-On January 31st 2019, Dan Glaun of Masslive wrote an article entitled “Massachusetts State Police refuses to disclose union rep pay records, adding to list of hidden public records”.
-According to the article, much like the Attorney General’s office, the Massachusetts State Police also have a penchant for ignoring the rulings of the Secretary of State’s Public Records division.

-While trying to obtain pay records for police union reps, Masslive was denied by the State Police because they determined the records were “Part of an ongoing federal investigation”.
-Masslive also appealed their response to the Secretary of State’s office and, despite a favorable ruling from the Secretary of State, the State Police still refuse to even respond to further inquiries.

-“The state’s Supervisor of Records Office, which hears appeals of public records denials, has repeatedly ordered the State Police to provide payroll records to MassLive, ruling that the agency has failed to justify their denials.”

-Masslive has yet to obtain these records or a response from the State Police.

-Although the Sunshine Act promised increased government transparency and accountability, the execution has been somewhat lacking despite of what many in the media and Attorney General’s office want the public to believe.
-Although there was good intention to the new public records law, the execution in tied to the age-old question “Who will police the police”.
+Although the Sunshine Act promised increased government transparency and accountability, the execution has been anemic, despite what many in the media and Attorney General’s office want the public to believe.
+Although there was good intention to the new public records law, the execution in tied to the age-old question, “Who will police the police?”
 The current policy is that the police and Attorney General police themselves.
 What can be done though?
-If this is how Massachusetts is, every other state must be worse right?
+If this is how Massachusetts is, every other state must be worse, right?

 Massachusetts and Michigan are the only two states in the nation that still don’t subject their Governor’s offices to public records requests.
 This means the Governor’s offices of both states do not have to even respond to public records requests let alone give the public the records they are requesting.
 Michigan, unlike Massachusetts, is actually trying to do something about their lack of transparency.